hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/transact.md

             </td>
             <td>
-                This change updates the rustdoc for the `MerkleRadixLeafReader` trait and its associated error.
+                This change adds the ability to convert from an existing `ConnectionPool` instance into a specific backend via the `From` trait.

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-08-30 21:27:43 +0000 UTC
+        Created At 2021-09-07 21:13:18 +0000 UTC
     </div>
 </div>